Diethood » Recipes » Breakfast » Healthy Breakfast Fruit Pizza Recipe

 • Blueberries

-• etc...
+• Peaches

 Instructions

-• Place cereal in a ziploc bag, close the bag and crush the cereal with a rolling pin.
+• Place cereal in a ziploc bag, close the bag, and crush the cereal with a rolling pin.

-• Using a buttered spatula, press mixture into previously prepared tart pan.
+• Using a buttered spatula, press the mixture into the tart pan.
+Bake for 10 minutes.

-• IN the meantime, prepare the cream cheese frosting by combining neufchatel cheese, powdered sugar and vanilla in your mixer's bowl; beat until completely blended and smooth.
+• In the meantime, prepare the cream cheese frosting by combining Neufchatel cheese, powdered sugar, and vanilla in your mixer's bowl; beat until completely blended and smooth.

 • Cut and serve.